RajeevBaniya/TourWebsite/README.md

 <h1 align="center">Travel Traverse (Tours and Travel Website)</h1>

 Overview -
-A user-friendly front-end website designed for travelers to explore various destinations.
+A user-friendly front-end website designed for travelers to explore various destinations of their choices.

 Technologies Used -